matthias-reis/carda-gatsby/content/articles/2024/10/kerretta-interview-en.md

 ---
 date: 2024-10-17T09:15:06.561Z
-title: 'Keretta Drummer H. Walker about the New Album, "Angelm"'
+title: 'Kerretta Drummer H. Walker about the New Album, "Angelm"'
 subTitle: '"We should all be kinder!"'
 type: article
 typeName: Interview
-description: 'Keretta have their new album, "Angelm" ready to be released.
+description: 'Kerretta have their new album, "Angelm" ready to be released.
 Read my interview with drummer H. Walker about it now and check out the first songs!'
 labels:
   - Musik
   - Band